Neetuj/IWICT/README.md

  * **Re-entry**: Help other IWICT re-enter the workforce after marraige, kids, visa-relate break etc.
  * **Meetups+Socials**: Organise meetups/socials to connect not only virtually but also face to face.

+ Want to help?? sign up in the [volunteer section ](volunteer/list.md)